svenluijten/laravel-ide/README.md

 values:

 ### `write_to_model_files`
-This option is to determine whether or not to write the generated docblocks for models directly to the model files or to create a seperate file for them.
+This option is to determine whether to write the generated docblocks for models directly to the model files or to create a seperate file for them.

 ### `commands.*`
 The keys here stand for the `ide-helper` command to execute.
-If you wish to disable one of them, set the value to `false`.
+If you want to disable one of them, set its value to `false`.

 ## Contributing
 All contributions (pull requests, issues and feature requests) are